top of page

 Please estimate engine size category:

-How is the engine or gear currently positioned?
+How is the engine core or gear currently positioned?

 On a stand